KAction/LuaSnip/DOC.md

   `ls.filetype_extend("<ft1>", {"<ft2>"})` leads to duplicate snippets.
 * `${VISUAL}` will be replaced by `$TM_SELECTED_TEXT` to make the snippets compatible with luasnip
-* We do not implement eval using \` (backtick).
-This may be implemented in the future.

 ## LUA